George Whiting Flagg: Career

 Flagg's early work included Boy Listening to a Ghost Story, A Young Greek, and Jacob and Rachel at the Well.

 A painting entitled the Murder of the Princes, from Richard Ill, procured Flagg the patronage of Luman Reed, a merchant and businessman from New York City, through whose aid he spent three years studying in Europe, and afterward lived for six years in London.

 Another of Flagg's early paintings, Lady Jane Grey Preparing for Execution, was to make him famous.
 His fame quickly waned, however, as historical painting became progressively less fashionable.

-Among his best known works should be mentioned Landing of the Pilgrims; Landing of the Atlantic Cable; Washington Receiving his Mother's Blessing, which has been frequently engraved; The Good Samaritan; and Columbus and the Egg (1867).
+Among his best-known works should be mentioned Landing of the Pilgrims; Landing of the Atlantic Cable; Washington Receiving his Mother's Blessing, which has been frequently engraved; The Good Samaritan; and Columbus and the Egg (1867).
 Flagg's The Match Girl, Haidee, and The Scarlet Letter were painted while he was living in London.

 In 1851, Flagg was elected to be a member of the National Academy of Design.

 Later life

 Later in life, Flagg studied theology and entered the ministry, but eventually he returned to painting, mainly portraiture, during his declining years.

 Flagg lived his later years at his home located at 12 Westminster Street, on the island of Nantucket in Massachusetts, until his death in 1897.
-He continued to painting in a small studio next to this home.
+He painted in a small studio next to this home.
 Above the fireplace in the upstairs bedroom, Flagg kept his work known as "He That Maketh Haste To Be Rich Shall Not Be Innocent".